svilme

 The time complexity of the naive version of Dijkstra is O(n^2), which only relates to n (the number of nodes).

-If n is large, we can prioritize performance from the perspective of the number of edges.
+If n is very large, we can change our perspective to prioritize performance based on the number of edges.

 The main differences from the naive version of Dijkstra are two points: